Strategies for Being More Productive When You Work From Home

 Learn to create balance by saying ‘no’ to things that don’t further your goals or bring you joy!
-Consistently review which task is necessary or not necessary in achieving your goals and which activities are helping you maintain a balanced lifestyle.
+Consistently refer to your planner and review which task is necessary or not necessary towards intentionally achieving your goals and which activities are helping you maintain a balanced lifestyle.

 Give Yourself Grace!

 Prioritize Self-Care: Yes, I’m talking about self-care and productivity in the same sentence.
 Why?
 Because I 100% believe that you will be more productive if you schedule time for yourself within your workday/week.
 Self-care isn’t selfish, it’s critical, especially if you’re dealing with a chronic illness.